 We are a family friendly church and we love having children with us.
 We are a church where children are seen AND heard!

 I have a disability, will I be able to join in the service?

 We aim to be an all-inclusive church in all senses.
 If you wish to discuss specific needs please contact one of us.
 Our premises are accessible for those with disabilities.
 We have reserved parking spaces near the entrance.
 The toilets are accessible.
 We also have a loop for the hearing impaired.

 Is it just Sundays?

 Absolutely not!
 God is with us all week long and we aim to lead lives pleasing to him.
 We're not perfect and we do make mistakes, but we desire to make a positive difference in everything we do.
-During the week you can access a range of online activities.
-We also have telephone services, video bible study and occasional online quizes.
+We have different events running through the week, including midweek bible study groups.
 Explore our website or contact us for further details!

 How can I get more involved?

 If you would like to find out more about what we believe, then click here.